nazma’s profile

 Key Experiences in Translating and Localizing:

-2004- User interfaces and documentation of PC software, certification exams for software technical specialists.
+2004- EtoJ translation of user interfaces and documentation of PC software, certification exams for software technical specialists.

-2010-Website of sound effect technologies vendor, Website and documentation regarding cloud services/platform.
+EtoJ translation of website and documentation regarding cloud services/platform.

 Other Activities